FaGru3n/like-otters/.github/ISSUE_TEMPLATE/request-me-for-a-helping-hand.md

 ---

 **Question**
 What is the problem you have?
-What do you want?
+What do you want to know?

 **Web-Links**
 Helpful Links for me to understand